-Students should check their TC Email account on a regular basis to check for general information sent from campus or instructors.
+Students should check their TC Email account on a regular basis (weekly) to check for general information sent from campus or instructors.
 Also, when emailing the instructor, the students should use the TC Email account.

-Student Support:
+Student Support, Computer Access, Tutoring: